REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 So if there’s a platform where you should *expect* concurrency overheads to be the least embarrassing, it’s Linux.

+That said: I also ran Scenarios 2 and 3 on macOS and Windows as a sanity check.
+The *shape* is the same, the absolute numbers are lower (see the cross-platform section after Scenario 3).

 Scenario 1 was the entry fee: *startup tax* and *RAM tax*.

 Scenario 2 is where things get spicy because it models a pattern people accidentally build all the time: